chris88pence/opendosm/exampleSite/content/faq/_index.en.md

 Open data is free, accessible data that anyone can use for any purpose—and public interest in it is exploding.
 {{</ faq >}}

+{{< faq "How can I forward my request for publications or data" >}}
+You can request or make purchase of our publications or detailed unpublished data from DOSM.
+To do so, please register in our [eStatistik](https://www.dosm.gov.my/v1/index.php?r=sso2/gotoeservices) and all requests or purchases will be attended through the system.
+{{</ faq >}}

 {{< faq "What are the charges incurred for data request and what are the methods of payment?" >}}
 Requests for data will be charged on cost recovery basis, depending on the amount of resources used to process and compile the data.
 {{</ faq >}}